How to communicate with your ex after a breakup – an amicable co-parenting guide

 Thankfully, almost two years later, I’m pleased to say that communication between us is far better, and we get on quite well as parents.

-If we’d have known what we know now and approached communication a little smarter, it probably wouldn’t have taken so long to get there!
+If we’d known what we know now and approached communication a little smarter, it probably wouldn’t have taken so long to get there!

 The breaking Dad